allenai/allenact/projects/tutorials/minigrid_tutorial.md

 .
 For training, we opt for a default random sampling, whereas for validation and test we define fixed sets of randomly sampled tasks without needing to explicitly define a dataset.

 In this toy example, the maximum number of different tasks is 32.
-For validation we sample 80 tasks, and 160 for testing, so we can be fairly sure that all possible tasks are visited at least once during evaluation.
+For validation we sample 320 tasks using 16 samplers, or 640 for testing, so we can be fairly sure that all possible tasks are visited at least once during evaluation.

 ### Machine parameters